airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 `openopen` system call is what handles this.
 It takes the following
 parameters:

--   EAX-INDEXED contains the system call number as usual - 5 in this case.
+-   _%eax_ contains the system call number as usual - 5 in this
+    case.

--   EBX-INDEXED contains a pointer to a string that is the name of the file to open.
+-   _%ebx_ contains a pointer to a string that is the name of the file to open.
 The string must be terminated with the null characternull character.

--   ECX-INDEXED contains the options used for opening the file.
+-   _%ecx_ contains the options used for opening the file.
 These tell Linux how to open the file.
 They can indicate things such as open for reading, open for writing, open for reading and writing, create if it doesn\'t exist, delete the file if it already exists,